Vexcited/SolidCord/README.md

 #### Prerequisites

-Windows support is very limited currently since you'll need to provide your own `cURL` binary if your Windows' version doesn't already provide it.

-Also, make sure you enabled accessing localhost from a UWP context using the following command with administrator rights.
+Make sure you enabled accessing localhost from a UWP context using the following command **with administrator rights**.

 ```powershell
 CheckNetIsolation.exe LoopbackExempt -a -n="Microsoft.Win32WebViewHost_cw5n1h2txyewy"